SAP-samples/cloud-cf-feature-flags-sample/README.md

 ### Accessing the Demo Application

 The web interface of the demo application will be accessed multiple times throughout this tutorial.
-Here is how to open it: navigate to feature-flags-demo application overview in the SAP Cloud Platform Cockpit.
+Here is how to open it: navigate to feature-flags-demo application overview in the SAP BTP Cockpit.
 Open the link from the _Application Routes_ section (for example, https://feature-flags-demo.cfapps.eu10.hana.ondemand.com).
 An _Evaluation Form_ opens.

 ### Accessing the Feature Flags Dashboard

 The Feature Flags dashboard will be accessed multiple times throughout this tutorial.
-Here is how to open it via the SAP Cloud Platform Cockpit: navigate to your subaccount, subscribe to the Feature Flags dashboard via creating an instance of the Feature Flags service, plan _dashboard_ if haven't done so already.
+Here is how to open it via the SAP BTP Cockpit: navigate to your subaccount, subscribe to the Feature Flags dashboard via creating an instance of the Feature Flags service, plan _dashboard_ if haven't done so already.
 Access Feature Flags dashboard from the list of subscribed applications.
 Select the service instance you are currently working with.